 Our net cash flow from operating activities and distributions of capital from unconsolidated entities for the three months ended March 31, 2010, totaled \$477.1 million.
 In addition, we had net repayments from all of our debt financing and repayment activities in this period of \$654.9 million and an additional \$165.6 million primarily related to premiums paid to par as a result of the note tender offer.
 These activities are further discussed below in "Financing and Debt."
-During the 2010 period, we or the Operating Partnership also:
+During the 2010 period, we also:

-- paid stockholder dividends and unitholder distributions totaling \$206.1 million, - paid preferred stock dividends and preferred unit distributions totaling \$6.8 million, - funded consolidated capital expenditures of \$62.8 million (these capital expenditures include development costs of \$5.0 million, renovation and expansion costs of \$28.5 million, and tenant costs and other operational capital expenditures of \$29.3 million), and - funded investments in unconsolidated entities of \$4.4 million.
+- paid unitholder distributions totaling \$206.1 million, - paid preferred unit distributions totaling \$6.8 million, - funded consolidated capital expenditures of \$62.8 million (these capital expenditures include development costs of \$5.0 million, renovation and expansion costs of \$28.5 million, and tenant costs and other operational capital expenditures of \$29.3 million), and - funded investments in unconsolidated entities of \$4.4 million.

-In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to stockholders necessary to maintain our REIT qualification for 2010.
+In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions necessary to maintain Simon Property's REIT qualification for 2010.
 In addition, we expect to be able to obtain capital for nonrecurring capital expenditures, such as acquisitions, major building renovations and expansions, as well as for scheduled principal maturities on outstanding indebtedness, from:

-- excess cash generated from operating performance and working capital reserves, - borrowings on our Credit Facility, - · additional secured or unsecured debt financing, or - additional equity raised in the public or private markets.
+- excess cash generated from operations and working capital reserves, - borrowings on our Credit Facility, - · additional secured or unsecured debt financing, or - additional equity raised in the public or private markets.